From the Inside Out: Release and promotion

 From the Inside Out was released in Australia on 20 August 2010 through Sony Music Australia, as both digital download and CD formats.
 A New Zealand release followed on 23 August.
 A bonus track was added to the album's digital release: a remix of "Choose You".
 During the album's first week of release, Walker toured shopping malls in Sydney and Melbourne, performing several of the album's songs and signing CDs.
 The album was also promoted by Walker through a live televised performance of "Choose You" on Sunrise on 25 August 2010.
 On 26 August 2010, Walker held an instore appearance at the Sylvia Park shopping centre in Auckland, New Zealand.

 Tour

 Walker commenced his first headlining tour in New Zealand in mid February 2011, and ended in early March.
 Concerts were announced in December 2010 for Wellington, Palmerston North, New Plymouth, Hamilton, Hastings, Tauranga, Auckland, Rotorua and Christchurch.
-Due to an overwhelming demand, the tour extended to include new shows in Dunedin, Invercargill, Timaru, Oamaru and Opotiki.
+Due to an overwhelming demand, the tour extended to include new shows in Dunedin, Invercargill, Timaru, Oamaru and Ōpōtiki.
 New Zealand R&B and soul singer Erakah served as the opening act on all dates of the tour.
 A New Zealand Tour Edition reissue of From the Inside Out was released on 28 January 2011.